madmann91/madmann91.github.io/_posts/2024-02-10-oriented-bounding-boxes-to-axis-aligned-ones.md

 data structures, or in any application that needs to work with a simplified model for the enclosed object.

 In that context, bounding boxes are either *axis-aligned* or *oriented*.
 Axis-aligned bounding boxes (AABBs), as their name suggest, are tied to the axes in which the world is defined.
-This means that they do not necessarily bound the object they enclose tightly.
 Oriented bounding boxes (OBBs), on the contrary, contain their own transformation, relative to the world in which they are defined.
 This allows OBBs to bound their contents more tightly than AABBs.

 ![AABB vs. OBB](/assets/aabb_vs_obb.svg)

-In mathematical terms, a 3D AABB is the set defined by:
+In mathematical terms, a 3D AABB with minimum coordinate vector $$min$$ and maximum coordinate vector $$max$$ is the set defined by:

 $$AABB(min, max) = \left\{ v \in \mathcal{R}^3 \,\mid\,
     v_x \in [min_x, max_x],